gatsbyjs/themes/packages/gatsby-theme-blog/README.md

 ### How Styles work

-The blog theme enables `gatsby-plugin-theme-ui` which allows you to leverage [Theme UI](https://theme-ui.com/) to style your project.
+This theme enables `gatsby-plugin-theme-ui` which allows you to leverage [Theme UI](https://theme-ui.com/) to style your project.

-This theme `gatsby-theme-ui-preset` as your base styles.
+By default, `gatsby-theme-ui-preset` operates as your base styles.
 Any local shadowed styles deep merge with that preset.

 Alternatively, you can pass a preset of your own choosing by installing the package and passing the package name as a `preset` option.
 Again, local styles will deep merge with this preset if they exist.